trek10inc/awsume/PluginDocumentation.md

 ## How To Make Plugins

 These Plugins must be written in Python.
-AWSume's uses *Yapsy* as it's plugin manager.
+AWSume uses *Yapsy* as it's plugin manager.
 The plugins must be placed in the `~/.aws/awsumePlugins/` directory.
 You must create two files for each plugin you make, `plugin_name.py` and `plugin_name.yapsy-plugin`.
 The contents of the `.yapsy-plugin` file should be: